How SaaS Startups Can Acquire Early Adopters To Drive Growth

 Afterward, you should release a product roadmap so your audience knows their voices are heard.
 You can even launch a poll asking which features should be implemented first.

-This is a powerful way of creating loyalty with your early SaaS adopters.
-And as a result, they might recommend your solution to other people, effectively turning them into advocates.
+Getting customer feedback is a powerful way of creating loyalty with your early SaaS adopters and avoiding customer churn in the long run.
+As a result, they might even recommend your SaaS to other people, effectively turning them into advocates.

 Blog About Your SaaS Product